Sparkdust/spellgen/README.md

-# Spell Name Generator
+# Spell Generator

-A web-based spell name generator that creates grammatically correct spell names by combining effects and forms.
+A web-based spell generator that creates grammatically correct spell names by combining effects and forms.

 ## Live Site